YoutaoLu/YoutaoLu.github.io/README.md

+# Youtao Lu

+Sorry!
+This page is still under construction.
+For my information please email youtao_lu@brown.edu

+## About
+I am a Ph.D. candidate in the department of Cognitive, Linguistic and Psychological Sciences (CLPS) at Brown University.

+While I am interested in many aspects of human language, I am most intrigued to investigate the "phonology - lexicon - processing" chain.
+Here is my intuition: the phonological system of a language could shape its lexicon as a collection of sound-meaning mappings, and the distributional features of the lexicon could influence how adults process the words and how young kids learn the words.

+My current project is about the distribution of homophones ("knight" and "night") in English, Mandarin and Japanese, and how native speakers of these languages resolve such ambiguity in speech.
+You can find more research ideas I want to pursue in "Research".

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/YoutaoLu/YoutaoLu.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.